logwarp/logwarp-docker/README.md

 PATTERN="wazuh-alerts-*"        # Default index pattern to use

-CHECKS_PATTERN=true             # Defines which checks must to be consider by the healthcheck CHECKS_TEMPLATE=true            # step once the Wazuh app starts.
+CHECKS_PATTERN=true             # Defines which checks must to be consider by the healthcheck CHECKS_TEMPLATE=true            # step once the logwarp app starts.
 Values must to be true or false CHECKS_API=true
 CHECKS_SETUP=true